Nutrition tips for pregnancy

 Hydrate

 During pregnancy, drinking plenty of water is important for helping with placenta growth, blood volume increase, and amniotic fluid formation.
 Staying hydrated also helps prevent premature labor and other issues like bladder infections.
 Try to drink at least 8 (8-oz) glasses of water a day.
+If you notice your urine is a dark color or that you constantly feel thirsty, more water may be helpful – but you also may want to report this to your OB provider.
 It’s also a good idea to eat fruits and vegetables that are rich in water.

 Increase iron

-When pregnant, your body is making more red blood cells to provide oxygen-rich blood to your little one.
+When pregnant, your body makes more red blood cells to provide oxygen-rich blood to your little one.
 This requires more iron intake, so you’ll want to find foods you enjoy that help support this increased need.

 Consume more fiber

 Pregnancy hormones are often the cause of significant constipation.
 The best way to ensure consistency is by consuming plenty of fiber on a daily basis.
 Starting the day with oatmeal, whole grains, flaxseed or a vegetable-rich smoothie are some of the ways you can keep things moving.
+Fruits that start with the letter “p” are also known to keep things moving!
 Bonus, these foods are also helpful in regulating blood sugar if you’re at risk for gestational diabetes.

 Remember to eat breakfast